 Indochine Explorations has something of the best of both worlds, as its founder used to run Sam Veasna Centre, and his partner used to work for Osmose, and also comes from Prek Toal.
 Unlike Osmose and SVC, Indochine Exoplorations is not an NGO.
 They are equally dedicated to the conservation values that underpin those organisations however.
 With them, the more athletic among you can also take the option of kayaking out to Prek Toal.

 Prek Toal can also be visited as part of a full day’s boat trip from Siem Reap to Battambang, though you’ll need to arrange it privately through a tour operator to head also to the bird reserve.
 It is also possible to stay overnight in a basic homestay or the environmental station at Prek Toal village – more serious birders should consider this so as to take advantage of rising early out on the lake.

 For those with a more general interest in nature and bird watching, specialist operators can also arrange kayaking trips combined with birding at Prek Toal; the floating village here is too far for mass tourism to reach, providing a very different experience to Chong Kneas.
 Otherwise, it’s worth considering a temple tour with SVC with one of their birding guides, so as to see the sites with a birding twist to an otherwise more standard temple tour.

-Last updated on 22nd June, 2015.
+Last updated on 18th February, 2016.